Rich Reel

 Work Ethic

-Loving what I do, balancing tasks, and feeling a sense of forward progress has allowed me to stay sustainably
+Loving work, balancing tasks and feeling a sense of forward progress has allowed me to stay sustainably

 without feeling guilty for working "only" 1/4 of the time.